benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 ```

 When we read effectful code, we have to think about not only the state of _our_ process, but the state of the hardware, the OS, and the other processes with which ours communicates.
 When our programs are complex, this gets very tricky!

-## Symbolic Code Is Easier to Test

-## Symbolic Code Is Easier to Reuse